 I do this comic: Poly in Pictures

 Chronic-fatigued, autistic, agender, asexual, aromantic, very connected to polyamory.
 For the moment, anyway.
 Part-time knitter.
-Want to live in a housing co-op.
+I don't wear shoes.
 Preferred pronoun: singular they.

 I just saw this tag on this post of an interview with Benedict Cumberbatch of Sherlock.